 Department of Biotechnology, North East Frontier Technical University, Arunachal Pradesh, India

-Copyright: © 2023 Yasin K. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the author and source are credited.
+Copyright: © 2023 Singh K. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 Visit for more related articles at Research & Reviews: Journal of Pharmacology and Toxicological Studies